mysociety/composite_uk_imd/readme.md

 ### Deprivation distribution

-The following table shows the distribution of the population by nation by UK IMD decile (England model):
+The following table and table show the distribution of the population by nation by UK IMD decile (England model):

 |   IMD Decile distribution | E   | N   | S   | W   |
 |---------------------------|-----|-----|-----|-----|